islanddentalservices/ids/_posts/2016-06-12-warning-signs-of-bruxism.md

 title:  "What is Periodontitis"

 teaser: "Periodontitis is the name dentists give to Gum Disease.
-It's the World's most common disease."
+It's the World's most common disease and it is usually painless."

 permalink: "/blog-what-is-periodontitis/"